Gvoke Injection Dosage

 2.1 Important Administration Instructions

-GVOKE auto-injector and pre-filled syringe are for subcutaneous injection only.
+GVOKE auto-injector, pre-filled syringe, and vial and syringe kit are for subcutaneous injection only.

 Instruct patients and their caregivers on the signs and symptoms of severe hypoglycemia.
 Because severe hypoglycemia requires the help of others to recover, instruct the patient to inform those around them about GVOKE and its Instructions for Use.
 Administer GVOKE as soon as possible when severe hypoglycemia is recognized.

 Instruct the patient or caregiver to read the Instructions for Use at the time they receive a prescription for GVOKE.
 Emphasize the following instructions to the patient or caregiver:

 - For the HypoPen or pre-filled syringe: Do not open foil pouch until ready to administer.

 - For the vial and syringe kit: Store in original carton until ready to administer.

 - Administer GVOKE according to the printed instructions on the foil pouch label, carton, or the Instructions for Use.

 - Visually inspect GVOKE prior to administration.
 The solution should appear clear and colorless to pale yellow and be free of particles.
 If the solution is discolored or contains particulate matter, do not use.